Posted on

 tools for traders

 Traders tend to be independent, entrepreneurial people in my experience.
+We tend to have low time preference, pay for quality, and invest for the future.
+I tend to shop during sales, shop in bulk, and buy enough in advance for the a year or more.
 If you’re like me, you might find these services to fit your needs:

 Track Finances